leanprover-community/blog/posts/backstage-with-pechersky.md

 in, so it is a really nice mix of everyone from all over the city.
 There, they helped me further in learning math -- once I finished the whole school curriculum, they allowed me to take a graduate topology course at the Courant Institute (at NYU) with Sylvain Cappell.
+I also had amazing teachers of computer science and programming in high school.

 In university, I had the option of continuing my math education, but I had a stronger interest in "wet-lab" biology and chemistry.
-I also did not have a formal university education in computer science or programming -- I had amazing teachers of those topics in high school.
+High school then also became the last time I had formal CS training.

 JMC: **How did you first learn about Lean?
 How did you get involved?**